critocrito/ncube/README.md

 ## Ncube Discovery

-Ncube is accompanied by a browser extension for the [Firefox browser](https://www.mozilla.org/en-US/firefox/new) for a smoother investigation workflow.
-The browser extension allows to store URL's from the browser as sources directly in Ncube.
+Ncube is accompanied by a browser extension for the [Firefox browser](https://www.mozilla.org/en-US/firefox/new) and for the [Google Chrome browser](https://www.google.com/chrome/) for a smoother investigation workflow.
+The browser extension allows to store URL from the browser as sources directly in Ncube.

 ![Discovery Browser Extension Screenshot](https://raw.githubusercontent.com/critocrito/ncube/master/resources/screenshots/discovery.png)

+### Installation

+The browser extension communicates with the Ncube application that has to run on your local computer.
+Before using the browser extension see above for ways to install the desktop version of Ncube.
+The discovery plugin only works while Ncube is running.

 TODO: Publish extension to AMO and provide a download link.

+### Development

 The following instructions are to test and develop the browser extension locally.
 Make sure to install all required dependencies.